UniqueNetwork/unique_docs/docs/networks/nesting.md

 Properties (hereinafter also referred to as 'parameters') of NFT collections and tokens are implemented in the blockchain as a BTreeMap data storage block.

-Furthermore this BTreeMap consists of an unique set of keys and values which are defined by the owner or administrator of a collection.
+Furthermore, this BTreeMap consists of a unique set of keys and values which are defined by the owner or administrator of a collection.

 Each token of a collection inherits a list of common key/value pairs that can be attributed/set for that token and that are defined for that collection (listed in `tokenPropertyPermissions` - see below).
 A token cannot be attributed an arbitrary key, only a key from this list.
 But setting of an attribute's value is optional.
 An attribute can remain 'unset', i.e. there is no default value that is automatically set for a newly created token.
 If the user has the permissions that allow setting of properties, they may set and change the values of the token's keys.

 The parameter block is restricted by both the data size and the number of keys.
 The maximum number of keys is 64 for both the collections and tokens.
 The maximum size of a parameter data block (keys and values) for a collection is 40kB and for a token 32kB.

-Naming of keys is restricted to a limited set of the following characters: latin letter any case, numbers, dot, hyphen and underscore (regex: ^[0-9a-zA-Z\.\-_]).
+Key naming is restricted to a limited set of the following characters: Latin letter any case, numbers, dot, hyphen and underscore (regex: ^[0-9a-zA-Z\.\-_]).

 Only the owner and designated administrators can modify the properties of a collection.